MAPinedoJr/Active-Directory-Lab/README.md

 ## Objective

-The Active Directory Home Lab project is aimed to create a controlled domain environment to explore and understand the workings of Active Directory.
-This environment included the integration of Splunk, Kali Linux for penetration testing, and Atomic Red Team for simulating real-world attacks.
-The primary focus was to centralize and analyze logs within the SIEM (Splunk) by generating test telemetry to mimic actual attack scenarios.
-This hands-on project was designed to deepen understanding of domain environments, network security and attacks and provide practical experience.
+The Active Directory Home Lab project creates a controlled domain environment to explore and understand the workings of Active Directory.
+This environment included the integration of Splunk, Kali Linux for penetration testing, and Atomic Red Team.
+The primary focus is to centralize and analyze logs within the SIEM (Splunk) by generating test telemetry to mimic attack scenarios.
+This hands-on project was designed to deepen understanding of domain environments, network security, and attack patterns while providing practical experience.

 ### Skills Learned